kallepaa/ds-webshop/README.md

 Asynchronicity is implemented by using a middleware system called the Message Bus.
 The Message Bus's responsibility is to provide a reliable messaging channel between nodes.
 The Message Bus does not contain any domain logic.

-The Message Bus uses the MQTT protocol, and the protocol provides three different QoS levels for message deliveries.
+The Message Bus use the MQTT protocol, and the protocol provides three different QoS levels for message deliveries.
 The 0-level does not guarantee that the message is received by the Message Bus.
 The 1-level guarantees that the message is received by the Message Bus at least once.
 The 2-level guarantees message delivery only once.
 As the level of QoS increases, the performance of messaging decreases.

-Our system uses 1-Level QoS in messaging.
+Our system use 1-Level QoS in messaging.
 All published messages will receive acknowledgment from the Message Bus, indicating that the Message Bus has received the message.
 If the Message Bus does not send acknowledgment to the sender, the sender will resend the message until it receives acknowledgment from the Message Bus.
 This could lead to multiple copies of messages in the case that the Message Bus has received the message, but the acknowledgment has been lost.
 Therefore, all system subsystems that are subscribing to messages should handle the situation when the same message is received more than once.
+This is one of the consensus agreements between different nodes.

+### Shared distributed state

+The system state is distributed between nodes in two different ways.
+Backend services Inventory and Order persist the state of the inventory, reservations, and the orders.
+This makes the services stateful even though the services themselves are stateless.
+However, Public Front is fully stateless but uses backend services to build the state of the inventory and orders on demand.
+We could build a caching mechanism into the Public Front, and it could make sense.
+Also, we could build the Public Front so that it subscribes to events from the Message Bus when the order submission process is finished and notifies the client via a WebSocket channel.
+This would make the Public Front have state, but it would also add more complexity, for example from a recovery perspective.

+### Synchronization and consistency

+Synchronization and consistency are built into the application and system design.
+The client will eventually be consistent with the rest of the system by polling the system status.
+Backend services will be consistent eventually.
+Because in the backend, messages are passed between services asynchronously via the message bus, the messages could be delivered in the incorrect order.

+**Unordered events handling**

+Because the Message Bus cannot guarantee message delivery order, the messages can be delivered in the incorrect order to backend services.
+This will lead to conflicts that should be resolved automatically.
+One example of such a conflict is when the Inventory publishes a message 'in-stock,' and the Order service starts to handle the message before the order is found in the Order service database.
+These situations are solved automatically by retry action because, in most cases, it could be assumed that the order-sent message will arrive in a few milliseconds.